 How Far Can Sharks Smell Blood In Reality?

 As we’ve just learnt, sharks rely on tiny particles entering their nostrils to detect scents.
 Sharks have extremely sensitive nostrils and can detect scents from far away, but how far they can detect these scents depends on a few things.
 Particles from different scents disperse in the water differently.
-However, depending on what it is, they can detect things in the water at between 1 part in 25 million and 1 part in 10 billion.
+However, depending on what it is, sharks can detect things in the water at between 1 part in 25 million and 1 part in 10 billion.
 To put the latter into perspective, that’s around one drop in an Olympic-sized swimming pool.

 However, it’s not just the number of particles that determines how far sharks can smell blood, it’s the water currents as well.
 This is because the scent particles get diffused (spread around) by the water.
 The only way a shark can pick up the scent is by the water carrying those tiny particles to them (or the shark swims into them).
 So because these particles are carried by the currents, the major factor that determines how far a shark can detect blood is the direction and speed of the water.
 As a rule, it takes a long time for particles to travel in the water once they are dispersed.
 However, faster currents mean that the scent will travel quicker and further.